Pacific-salmon-assess/skrunchy/README.md

     install.packages("pak")
     pak::pak("Pacific-salmon-assess/skrunchy")

-## Examples (currently use fake genetic and catch data - not accurate)
+## Examples (currently use fake data for several data sources - not accurate)

 Make some **fake** genetic proportion and catch data (by week), expand to estimates of annual proportions, and plot: